miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 ***Please proceed to Project 2 after completing Project 1!***

 Important: the purpose of this introduction to OmegaT is to acquaint you with the basic concepts of translation memory software.
-References to OmegaT’s more advanced or obscure functions have deliberately been omitted or kept to a minimum, since a description of them would almost certainly lead to you, as a new user, being unable to see the forest for the trees.
+References to OmegaT’s more advanced or obscure functions have been deliberately omitted or kept to a minimum, since a description of them would almost certainly lead to you, as a new user, being unable to see the forest for the trees.
 Consult the User’s Manual for further information.

 ## 6.A.
 Project 1: A simple MS Word file

 Launch LibreOffice Writer and create a new text document.
 Then use File > Open to Choose open any short MS Word document (.docx format) document in the source language.
 It should include at least some formatting, such as title, subheads, font changes.
 (For the purposes of this tutorial, you may use .docx files according to this procedure, although in fact .docx files do not require the mediation of LibreOffice Writer.
 See User‘s Manual when you are ready for the fine points.)
-[File] > [Save As], name the file, and close it in .odt format.
+In LibreOffice select the menu File > Save As, name the file, and close it in .odt format.
 Click and drag the newly created .odt file to the ***/source*** folder of your ***My Project-1*** folder, which you created in Step **5**.

-You can [find an example odt file](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/files/demo.odt) at Github repository of the tutorial for your convenience.
+You can [find an example .odt file](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/files/demo.odt) at GitHub repository of the tutorial for your convenience.

 Launch OmegaT and click Project > Open.
 Navigate to My Project-1 (it will have the OmegaT icon beside it).
 Double-click on the file.
 The Project Files dialog will display your source document.
 Close the dialog box.
 Your translation file is now displayed in the Editing pane, and you can begin translating.
 (Note that this screenshot refers to OmegaT 1.6.0 in the blue bar at the top.
 Owing to the pace at which OmegaT is being developed, the appearance of the screenshots and possibly some other information may have changed slightly.)